open-contracting/deploy/docs/deploy/deploy.rst

 2. Run Salt function
 --------------------

-To deploy an app, indicate the desired target and the ``state.apply`` function, for example:
+To deploy a service, indicate the desired target and the ``state.apply`` function, for example:

 .. code-block:: bash

     salt-ssh -i 'ocds-docs-staging' state.apply

-Setting ``-i`` disables StrictHostKeyChecking, which avoids an extra prompt the first time you connect to a host.
+The ``-i`` flag disables StrictHostKeyChecking, which avoids an extra prompt the first time you connect to a host.

 If the output has an error of ``Unable to detect Python-2 version``, you don't have Python 2.7 in your PATH.
 To fix this, if you use ``pyenv``, run, for example: